Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Upper bounds for Wasserstein distances of base measures

 \section{Upper bounds for Wasserstein distances of base measures}

-The main purpose of this section is to obtain an upper bound of distance of Dirichlet base measures $\Wr(G,G')$ in terms of the variational distance of the marginal densities of observed data $V(\pG,\pGO)$.
-In particular, we will establish inequalities of the form: for a fixed $G\in \Pcal(\Theta)$ and \emph{any} $G' \in \Pcal(\Theta)$,
+The main purpose of this section is to obtain an upper bound of distance of Dirichlet base measures $\Wr(G,G')$ in terms of the variational distance of the marginal densities of observed data $V( {p_{Y_{[n]}|G}},{p_{Y_{[n]}|G'}})$.
+In particular, we will establish an inequality of the form: for a fixed $G\in\Pcal(\Theta)$ and \emph{any} $G' \in\Pcal(\Theta)$,

 where $A_n(G,G')$ is a quantity that tends to 0 as $n \rightarrow \infty$.
 The rate at which $A_n(G,G')$ tends to 0 depends on the sparse structure of $G$, and the smoothness of the kernel density $f(x|\theta)$.
 The full details are given in the statement of Theorem~\ref{Thm-contraction}.
-It is worth contrasting this to the relatively easier inequalities in the opposite direction, given by Lemma~\ref{Lem-W-ub}: $V(\pG,\pGO)) \leq h(\pG,\pGO) \lesssim n\W_{2r}^{2r}(G,G')$ holds generally for any pair of $G,G'$.
+It is worth contrasting this to the relatively easier inequalities in the opposite direction, given by Lemma~\ref{Lem-W-ub}: $V( {p_{Y_{[n]}|G}},{p_{Y_{[n]}|G'}}) \leq h( {p_{Y_{[n]}|G}},{p_{Y_{[n]}|G'}}) \lesssim n\W_{2r}^{2r}(G,G')$ holds generally for any pair of $G,G'$.

-The proof of inequality~\eqref{Eqn-W-UB} hinges on the existence of a suitable set $\BB_n \subset \Pcal(\Theta)$ measurable with respect to (the sigma algebra induced by) the observed variables $Y_{[n]}$, which can then be used to distinguish $G'$ from $G$, in the sense that
+The proof of inequality \eqref{Eqn-W-UB} hinges on the existence of a suitable set $\BB_n \subset\Pcal(\Theta)$ measurable with respect to (the sigma algebra induced by) the observed variables $Y_{[n]}$, which can then be used to distinguish $G'$ from $G$, in the sense that

-In the previous section, we have already shown the existence of subset $\BB \subset \Pcal(\Theta)$ for which
+In the previous section, we have already shown the existence of subset $\BB\subset\Pcal (\Theta )$ for which

-To link up this result to the desired bound~\eqref{Eqn-W-UB}, the missing piece of the puzzle is the existence of a point estimate for the mixing measures on the basis of observed variables $Y_{[n]}$.
-In the following we shall establish the existence of such point estimators, which admits finite-sample probability bounds that may also be of independent interest.
+To link up this result to the desired bound \eqref{Eqn-W-UB}, the missing piece of the puzzle is the existence of a point estimate for the mixing measures on the basis of observed variables $Y_{[n]}$.
+In the following, we shall establish the existence of such point estimators, which admit finite-sample probability bounds that may also be of independent interest.